An official website of the United States government.

 Award Amount: $81,047

-Why it matters: Determining annual catch limits for Gulf of Mexico fisheries is one of the primary management decisions performed by resource managers at NOAA’s Southeast Fisheries Science Center and the Gulf of Mexico Fishery Management Council.
-In order to make these decisions, managers must be able to model the maximum sustainable yield of each fishery, which requires considering the environmental, regulatory, and social factors that influence future fishery exploitation patterns.
-However, a formal methodology does not currently exist for incorporating these predictable future patterns into the calculation of population benchmarks and overfishing limits.
+Why it matters: Resource managers at NOAA’s Southeast Fisheries Science Center and the Gulf Council are responsible for determining annual catch limits for Gulf fisheries.
+In order to make these decisions, managers must be able to model the maximum sustainable yield of each fishery, which takes into account the environmental, regulatory, and social factors that influence future fishery exploitation patterns.
+However, a formal methodology does not currently exist for incorporating these future patterns into stock assessments and the calculation of fishing limits.